 Hockney and Peter Schlesinger holiday over the summer with Patrick Procktor in the South of France; and with Celia Birtwell, Ossie Clark, Paul Kasmin, and Henry Geldzahler at Le Nid du Duc.
 In September, they visit the spa town of Vichy, before returning to London, where Hockney is the best man at the wedding of Birtwell and Clark.
 He immediately begins [NESTED]making sketches for the newlyweds’ double-portrait.
 He is also planning a painting from photographs taken in the park at Vichy.
 Painting is very much on Hockney’s mind despite Powis Terrace’s present status as an etching studio.

-- Paintings and Prints by David Hockney, Whitworth Art Gallery, Manchester (Feb 21–Mar 15); catalogue with a text by Mario Amaya.
+- Paintings and Prints by David Hockney, Whitworth Art Gallery, Manchester, UK (Feb 21–Mar 15); catalogue.